sboily/wazo-agentd-web/README.md

 How to run ?
 ============

+Please don't forget to update the value for the host and username/password in the js/xivo.js !

 To run with docker :

     git clone https://github.com/sboily/xivo-agentd-web.git
     cd xivo-agentd-web
     docker run -d -p 8000:80 -v $(pwd):/var/www/html dockerfile/nginx